 Turning to technology to overcome these barriers, Professor Clark and her team enlisted the expertise of game and digital content creator Monkeystack to develop ‘Fluid Watchers’ – a mobile device app framed on robust medical research and designed to engage people from all backgrounds and cultures, and influence their behaviour.

-“In our experience, the best way for information to stick is to illicit some kind of emotional response from the audience,” says Justin Wight, Monkeystack company director.
+“In our experience, the best way for information to stick is to elicit some kind of emotional response from the audience,” says Justin Wight, Monkeystack company director.

 “Our background is in animation and games for entertainment, and we’re finding that this skillset is transferable to so many industries – from arts and entertainment, to defence, construction and health.
 It’s the intersection between art, technology and science where there is real room for innovation and huge opportunities that can have meaningful impact for audiences.”

-The international-award winning company works on diverse projects, at the moment including The Vault, an interactive story about the history of emotions that explores themes of emotional wellbeing and resilience; and Thin Ice VR, a world-first VR documentary about Sir Ernest Shackleton and his epic journey of survival in the Antarctic region.
+The international-award winning company works on diverse projects, at the moment including The Vault, an interactive story about the history of emotions that explores themes of emotional wellbeing and resilience; and Thin Ice VR, a world-first VR documentary about Sir Ernest Shackleton and his epic journey of survival in the Antarctic region, produced with Torrens University.

 In the Fluid Watchers app, a customisable avatar – ‘Bob’ or ‘Mary’ – guides and quizzes the user as they progress through the app and build their game score.
 The digital platform enables ease of translation into multiple languages.